RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Thread-Stuff/Starting a Thread With a Message.md

 Starting a Thread with a Message {#startingathreadwithamessage}
 ============
-- Execute the, `DiscordCoreAPI::Threads::startThreadWithMessageAsync()` function, while passing in a value of type `DiscordCoreAPI::StartThreadWithMessageData`, with a return value of type `auto` or `DiscordCoreAPI::Channel`.
+- Execute the, `Threads::startThreadWithMessageAsync()` function, while passing in a value of type `StartThreadWithMessageData`, with a return value of type `auto` or `Channel`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp